 Kit Kats have been a popular Halloween candy for as long as I can remember.
 When I was younger and would go Trick or Treatin’, my bag would be about 20% full of Kit Kats at the end of the night.
 I didn’t mind though; I loved them.

 So, Are Kit Kats Gluten Free?

 Nope, unfortunately Kit Kats are NOT gluten-free.
-One of the ingredients listed is wheat flour, which means they are off limits for us gluten-free folks.
+One of the ingredients listed is wheat flour, which means they are off limits for us celiacs and other GF people.
 I was pretty disappointed to find out I could not eat my beloved Kit Kat anymore.